Geometric integrators for adiabatically closed simple thermodynamic systems: Examples

 Consider a perfect gas confined by a piston and contained in a cylinder, as was done by Gay-Balmaz and Yoshimura in \cite{Balmaz+2017}.
 In suitable units and for a suitable number of particles in the gas, the Lagrangian that describes this system is given by

 where $c=\frac{3}{2}$ is the molar specific heat capacity at constant volume divided by $R$, the constant of ideal gasses, for a monoatomic gas.

-We also consider a friction force between the cylinder and the piston, which is proportional to its velocity.
-In this case, we consider a constant temperature independent coefficient of friction $\gamma$:
+We also consider a friction force between the cylinder and the piston, which is proportional to its velocity, {and no external force acting on the piston.} In this case, we consider a constant temperature independent coefficient of friction $\gamma$:

 The thermodynamic Euler--Lagrange equations for this system are given by

 For a fixed time step $h\in \RR$, we will approximate the continuous Lagrangian by the discrete Lagrangian $L_d:Q\times Q\times\RR\to \RR$ given by